isaiahjon3s/powerline-writer-discord-bot/README.md

 ## Features

-- Convert text to powerline emoji
+- Convert text (no more than 3 letters) to powerline emoji writing

 ## Setup